chrisnoonan98675/site/README.md

 See below for a description of the different environments.

+# Running on Jenkins
+The Jenkins build is setup to also run from the docker container.
+However, instead of running a local webserver, it executes `jekyll build` to only generate the output.
+The command executed by Jenkins is:

+    $ JEKYLL_ENV=production JEKYLL_DIST=_site docker-compose run xl-jekyll bundle exec jekyll build

+Jekyll will then generate the site and drop back to the command line.

 ## Installation tips

 You may also want to install [Magnific Popup](https://github.com/dimsemenov/Magnific-Popup), which is used for video links.